sillsdev/web-languageforge/README.md

 - [ ] set up CD for prod

 ### Backup/Restore ###
 Backups will be established automatically by LTOps and utilized by LF through the `storageClassName` property in a Persistent Volume Claim.
+This storage class provided by LTOps establishes both a frequency and retention for a backup.
 Any time a restoration is needed, the LF team will need to coordinate the effort with LTOps.
 The process of restoring from a point in time will require the application be brought down for maintenance.
 The process will roughly follow these steps:
 1. Notify LTOps of the need to restore a backup (App team)
 1. Coordinate a time to bring the app down for maintenance (LTOps/App team)
 1. Scale the app down (LTOps/App team)